 I specialise in heritage interpretation that takes an imaginative approach to its subject, and is sensitive to the environment in which it is placed.

-I believe that interpretation is a creative act that engages visitors with a place, an object, or an event.
+I see interpretation as a creative act that engages visitors with places, objects, and events.
 My work reflects this, and has often involved artists, poets and sculptors.
-You’ll find examples of what I do on the Projects, Training, and Plans pages.
-Contact me if you’d like more details.
+You’ll find examples on the Projects, Training, and Plans pages.
 I’ve written many articles and papers about interpretation: you’ll find a selection in Good stuff.

 I am a Fellow of the Association for Heritage Interpretation, the United Kingdom’s professional body for this fascinating and varied activity.
 In 2015, I was delighted and honoured that the Association gave me its inaugural Lifetime Achievement Award.
 The Award recognises “an outstanding and lasting contribution to the heritage interpretation profession over a significant period of time”.
-I was pleased and very honoured, but I’m not sure I’ve quite finished yet!

 Before I found my vocation in interpretation, I’d worked as a development and adventure training tutor, countryside ranger, historic house guide, tourist information officer, farm labourer, and radio journalist.
 In between the tourist information and farm jobs I made a solo journey overland to India via the Middle East.
 I studied English Literature at university, and spent quite a few of my student days putting on plays with the drama society.
 I think I draw on all these experiences in what I do now.